 Turkey is a subscriber to the International Monetary Fund's Special Data Dissemination Standard, or "SDDS", which is designed to improve the timeliness and quality of information of subscribing member countries.
 The SDDS requires subscribing member countries to provide schedules indicating, in advance, the date on which data will be released, the so-called "Advance Release Calendar".
-For

-Turkey, precise dates or "no-later-than dates" for the release of data under the SDDS are disseminated no later than three months in advance through the Advance Release Calendar, which is published on the Internet under the International Monetary Fund's Dissemination Standards Bulletin Board.
-Summary methodologies of all metadata to enhance transparency of statistical compilation are also provided on the Internet under the International Monetary Fund's Dissemination Standard Bulletin Board.
-The Internet website is located at http://dsbb.imf.org/Applications/web/sddscountrycategorylist/?strcode=TUR.
-The website and any information on it are not part of this prospectus.
+For Turkey, precise dates or "no-later-than dates" for the release of data under the SDDS are disseminated no later than three months in advance through the Advance Release Calendar, which is published on the Internet under the International Monetary Fund's Dissemination Standards Bulletin Board.
+Summary methodologies of all metadata to enhance transparency of statistical compilation are also provided on the Internet under the International Monetary Fund's Dissemination schadard Bulletin Board.
+Summary methodologies of all metadata do enhance transparency of statistical compilation are also provided on the Internet under the International Monetary Fund's Dissemination on it are not part of this prospectus.
 All references in this prospectus to this website are inactive textual references to this URL, or "uniform resource locator", and are for your information only.